| |

 Promotes plant growth: Plants thrive in environments with 40-60% humidity.
 Running a humidifier can help maintain these levels and encourage healthy growth.

-Reduces plant stress: Dry air can cause plant stress, leading to wilting, brown leaves, and slow growth.
+Reduces plant stress: Low humidity can cause plant stress, leading to wilting, brown leaves, and slow growth.
 A humidifier can help prevent these issues by maintaining optimal humidity levels.

-Improves air quality: A humidifier can help improve the air quality in your home by reducing dry air that can cause respiratory problems and dry skin.
+Improves air quality: A humidifier can help improve the air quality in your home which can cause respiratory problems and dry skin.

 Reduces static electricity: Dry air can also cause static electricity, which can be damaging to plants.
 Running a humidifier can help reduce static electricity and keep your plants healthy.